weaveworks/weave/site/using-weave/deploying-applications.md

 >>**Important!** if you are running the Weave Docker Network Plugin do not run `eval $(weave env)`.
 See [Using the Weave Net Docker Network Plugin](/site/pluing/weave-plugin-how-to.md) for more information.

-Weave must be launched once per host.
+Weave Net must be launched once per host.
 The relevant container images will be pulled down from Docker Hub on demand during `weave launch`.

 You can also preload the images by running `weave setup`.
 Preloaded images are useful for automated deployments, and ensure there are no delays during later operations.